Association football and politics: Clubs and political identity

 Some clubs have a fan base which is religious, right- or left-wing, nationalist, unionist, or autonomist.

 England

 Although many clubs do not have a fixed political identity, some clubs have clear leanings.
 According to YouGov statistics, supporters of Sunderland lean left and often sing "The Red Flag" during marches.
 The hooligan firm Seaburn Casuals, on the other hand, is known for its far-right associations.
 When 26 Seaburn Casuals hooligans were arrested in a police raid before the 1998 FIFA World Cup, some were found to be involved with neo-Nazi groups such as Combat 18.
+In contrast, according to YouGov statistics, supporters of Crystal Palace and West Ham lean right, with the latter being one of the most conservative clubs in the Premier League.

+Clubs such as Chelsea and Millwall are known to have many right-wing and far-right fans, and fans have chanted racist chants at games before.
+Despite Millwall having many right-wing fans, the club has a long-standing working-class culture, however, working-class urban voters in the United Kingdom (along with several other countries) are traditionally left-leaning and tend to support social democracy and trade unionism.

 Some non-league clubs have been adopted by fans that are vocally opposed to racism, homophobia and other forms of discrimination.
 Examples include Clapton and Dulwich Hamlet.
 A breakaway from Clapton FC, named Clapton Community, have based their away shirt on the flag of the Spanish Second Republic, supported the October 2020 Polish protests, and reached out to refugees and LGBT people to feel welcome at football.

+Germany

+Perhaps one of the most socially progressive football fans in the world are the fans of Hamburg-based club St. Pauli.
+Most St. Pauli supporters lean to the left of the political spectrum and describe themselves as anti-racist, anti-sexist, anti-fascist and pro-LGBT rights.
+St. Pauli fans have been known for taking vocal, prominent stances on social and political issues that affect minorities, oppressed peoples, and the working class.
+Due to accusations of genocide of Palestinians, many St. Pauli supporters have openly stood in solidarity with Palestine, as well as condemn Israeli atrocities.
+Others have remained neutral (criticising Israel, Benjamin Netanyahu and Hamas), additionally few actively support Israel.

+In recent times, Bayern Munich fans have been described as left-leaning, while their Der Klassiker rivals Borussia Dortmund have historically been right-leaning.

+Non-league side Chemnitzer FC has an active right-wing and far-right supporter group, who are reportedly quite influential.
+In contrast, supporters of non-league side SV Babelsberg 03 are traditionally left-leaning.